Chart Color Schemes

 Roselands has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Roselands's population, as of Aug 2025, is approximately 15,844, reflecting an increase of 1,267 people since the 2021 Census.
-This growth represents an 8.7% rise from the previous population count of 14,577.
-The change was inferred from the estimated resident population of 15,139 in June 2024 and an additional 337 validated new addresses since the Census date.
-This results in a population density ratio of 4,340 persons per square kilometer, placing Roselands in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate exceeded that of both its SA3 area (4.6%) and SA4 region since the 2021 Census.
-Population growth was primarily driven by overseas migration contributing approximately 67.5% of overall population gains during recent periods.
+Roselands's population is around 15,845 as of November 2025.
+This reflects an increase of 1,268 people since the 2021 Census, which reported a population of 14,577 people.
+The change is inferred from the estimated resident population of 15,137 from the ABS as of June 2024 and an additional 338 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,341 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Roselands's 8.7% growth since the 2021 census exceeded the SA3 area (4.8%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 67.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, Roselands is expected to grow by approximately 1,272 persons to 2041 based on the latest population numbers, representing a total increase of about 3.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the area expected to grow by 1,272 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.5% in total over the 17 years.

 Frequently Asked Questions - Population